Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 Spindles, cutting tools, and ball bearings can malfunction during high-speed production, and the unit will need to be turned off for maintenance.
 It’ll also cost you for repairs!

-Manual Machining vs. CNC Machining: Main Differences
+Manual Milling vs. CNC Milling: Main Differences

 Here I’ll tackle the main differences between manual machining and CNC machining.